david-martin/PSNjs/README.md

 # PSN.js

-*PSN.js* A simple library for fetching PSN profile images in Node.JS
+*PSN.js* A simple library for fetching PSN profile data in Node.JS

 ## Example Use